KevinRohn/rosebikes-stock-availability/README.md

 ### Why I did not use the notification function on the website

-On the website there is also a notification registration button.
+On the website, there is also a notification registration button.
 So you can register an account and get notified if the bike is available again.